 |

-However, the following bad-info module is syntactically
+However, the following bad-info

 rejected, because it conatins an illegal application: